ChickenCombo/disaster-online-reporting-application/README.md

 * Switch to *Project* view in Android Studio and paste `google-services.json` into `app/` directory.

-* Configure the following on your Firebase dashboard: Authentication, Realtime Database, Tokens V1, and Storage.
+* Configure the following on your Firebase dashboard: Authentication, Realtime Database, and Storage.

+### Cloud Messaging Setup

+* After setting up Firebase, navigate to Project Settings > Cloud Messaging > Cloud Messaging API (Legacy) to get your API key.

+* Return to the project directory and find `PushNotificationService.java`.

+* Replace the API key with your own API key.

 ### Maps SDK for Android Setup